mikinty/drinks/README.md

 - Kirin Ichiban: Seems like beer fanatics are not about this, but I like how crisp and clean this beer is.
 - Flower Power from the Ithaca Beer Co: Unsure why I remember this so much and like it, but it's good.

+## Whiskey

+- Lagavulin 16 or the 11 Offerman Edition I like a lot.
+For me it's the perfect balance of sweet, peatiness, smoke and intensity.
+Obviously to each their own, but this is the one I can drink neat, with ice, or in a cocktail (whiskey sour preferred)